melinda-hl-lim/Launch-School/js-225_OOP_JS/3_closures_and_function_scope.md

 The two concepts are distinct, but closely related.

-In JS, functions are first-class functions so we can think of them as values; objects.
+In JS, functions are first-class functions so we can think of them as values, objects.

 **Examples of Higher-order Functions**